Top 5 Most Famous Hacker Groups

 The group mainly uses DDOS to attack its targets.

-DDOS attack, or denial of service attack, is a name for a family of cyber attacks that disable computer systems by creating unusual traffic load.
+DDOS attacks, or denial of service, is a name for a family of cyber attacks that disable computer systems by creating unusual traffic loads.

-To create the load hackers seek infected devices and use them as malicious traffic sources.
-Hackers can target any device that is connected to the Internet and infected with MALWARE, from computers and cell phones to refrigerators and home security systems.
+To create this load hackers seek infected devices and use them as malicious traffic sources.
+Hackers can target any device that is connected to the Internet and infected with malware.
 These devices can work without interference so that device owners are not aware that their cell phone has been forcibly “recruited” to an “army of bots”.

 It is estimated that LIZARD’s bot army contains between 120 thousand and 150 thousand bots, ranging from computers and routers to smart refrigerators and other household appliances.

-Their most significant attack came on the first of December and lasted eight days, starting with the shutdown of the Xbox and PlayStation networks.
+Their most significant attack occurred on December 1st 2014, and lasted eight days, starting with the shutdown of the Xbox and PlayStation networks.
 On December 22, North Korea’s limited access to the Internet was blocked, and the hacker group claimed responsibility on its Twitter account.